 He paused, expecting the pastor to compliment him on his great success.
 The pastor, however, placing one hand on the man’s shoulder and pointing heavenward with the other, simply said, “How much do you have in that direction?”
 The man stared blankly for a moment, then hung his head and confessed, “I never thought of that.”

-Most of us don’t realize that we are just one breath away, one heartbeat away, or one accident away from eternity.
-No one is ever prepared for that moment until they have made peace with God, (Mark 8:36)
+Just like the rich fool most of us don’t realize that we are just one breath away, one heartbeat away, or one accident away from eternity.
+Like the rich fool, no one is ever prepared for that moment until they have made peace with God, (Mark 8:36)

 What if you heard those words: “Today, you will die.”
 Are you ready for that?
 Will you be able to give an account for the way you’ve raised or are raising your family?
-Can you give an account for what you’re doing with your talents and abilities?
+Can you give an account of what you’re doing with your talents and abilities?
 What about giving an account for the way you’re spending your time and energy?
-How about giving an account for what you’ve done with the money and wealth that God has blessed you with?
-Are you ready to give an account for the way you’re using your body and managing your appetites?
+How about giving an account of what you’ve done with the money and wealth that God has blessed you with?
+Are you ready to give an account of the way you’re using your body and managing your appetites?

-When God enters, this farmer realized that there was one thing he did not prepare.
-He made good plan to store his crop, made good plan to save up for the future, he made plan to enjoy himself.
+When God entered, the rich fool realized that there was one thing he did not prepare.
+He made an excellent plan to store his crop, made a good plan to save up for the future, he made a plan to enjoy himself.
 In fact, he has done many things well but he did not prepare for his own soul.
 Death was not in his planning book.
 A person does not know when his or her time is coming.
 You can avoid being one of those people who lost their souls by, (I) Admitting to God that you are a sinner, (Romans 3:10;23); (II) Believing that Jesus died for your sins, (1 Peter 3:18); (III) Committing your life to Him as Savior and Lord, (Romans 10:9).